mpsonntag/prespost/201909_INCF_Warsaw/201909_INCF_abstract_RDF.md

-### Towards a FAIR semantic web: services for data annotation and findable data
+### From metadata to the semantic web: services for data annotation and findable data

 Michael Sonntag1, Achilleas Koutsou1, Jan Grewe2, Thomas Wachtler1

 1. German Neuroinformatics Node, Ludwig-Maximilians-Universität München, Martinsried, Germany
 2. Institute for Neurobiology, Eberhard-Karls-Universität Tübingen, Tübingen, Germany

-A crucial aspect in current science is the annotation of research data with metadata to provide context for analysis and re-use.
-The odML[1] format provides a flexible and comprehensive solution to annotate scientific data in a structured form that is both human readable and machine consumable[2] for documentation and automated analysis.
+Annotation of research data with metadata is crucial to provide context for analysis and re-use.
+The odML[1] format (RRID:SCR_001376) offers a flexible and comprehensive solution for the scientist to collect and organize metadata in a structured form that is both human readable and machine actionable[2] for documentation and automated analysis.
+To further support the FAIR principles[3], we present tools to export metadata from odML to RDF[4], which opens metadata up to semantic web services.
-To fully comply with the FAIR principles[3], published data needs to be findable and accessible.
-To this end, the G-Node developed tools to export any metadata to odML termed RDF[4] which opens metadata up to any service that supports semantic web technologies.
-Further the G-Node hosts its own semantic web server[5] aimed at providing searchable whole metadata sets for meta analyses and also providing a link to the actual published scientific data set.
-Any interested party can upload their own metadata to the service to make their data findable and accessible even if it was a data publication or if it is an unpublished data set.
-To make the process more convenient the G-Nodes' own scientific data hosting service GIN[6] provides an opt-in feature to automatically update the metadata service with any change in a public dataset to ensure any data is always easily findable.
+The G-Node SPARQL server[5] is aimed at providing searchable whole metadata sets for meta analyses and also providing links to the actual published scientific data set.
+Scientists can upload their metadata to make their data findable and accessible even if it was a data publication or if it is an unpublished data set.
+Furthermore, the GIN[6] data hosting service (RRID:SCR_015864) provides an opt-in feature to automatically update the metadata service when changes to a dataset occur, to ensure the metadata is always up-to-date.

-Finally with a metadata resource service the G-Node hosts a platform providing terminologies for metadata annotation and features a forum for general feed back, usage debate and exchange of custom re-usable metadata templates with the scientific community.
+Finally with a metadata resource service the G-Node hosts a platform providing terminologies for metadata annotation and features a forum for general feedback, usage discussions and exchange of metadata templates with the scientific community.

 *Acknowledgments